andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 ```

 Then a browser window was open.
 I logged in.
 But the authentication was failed.
 The passed reason was due to MFA.

+To solve, in the same previous browser window, I logged (and confirmed with the code that was sent to my email).
+Then it was necessary to execute `az login` again and then in the next attemp the authentication through browser window (opened with the command `az login`) was successfull.